Algo-Hub-io/algokit-pyteal-course/Lab1/README.md

-# Lab 1 - Setup development environment
+# Lab 1 - Setup development environment with AlgoKit

 Hi everyone!
 The focus of this first lab is to setup your environment and get you comfortable working with the [AlgoKit](https://developer.algorand.org/algokit/) - as this will be really helpful when deploying, testing and experimenting with smart contracts.